enix/ansible-logstash/README.md

 - Add depends on java role for java8 installation as separate usage
 - Add RedHat compatibility
 - Must find a way to not install plugins each time (list output check)
+- When ansible 2.3 available widely, use logstash_plugins module

 Changelog
 ---------